sveltejs/kit/CONTRIBUTING.md

 ### Playground

-You can use the playground at `packages/playground` to experiment with your changes to Kit locally.
-Nothing you change there will get detected by git by default.
+You can use the playground at [`playgrounds/basic`](./playgrounds/basic/) to experiment with your changes to Kit locally.

 ### Linking